pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ## Input Parameters

 The **Input Parameters** section of the playbook method creation page allows us to add variables that will be made available to the playbook at run-time.
-This corresponds to the **Variables & Default Values** section when creating a playbook service, but unlike when creating a playbook service, the **Input Parameters** can take the form of automation engine substitution strings.
+This corresponds to the **Variables & Default Values** section when creating a playbook service, but unlike when creating a playbook service, the **Input Parameters** can take the form of automation engine substitution strings (see [Input Parameters](#i3))

 ![Input Parameters](images/screenshot4.png)